Mrhonicek/flutter-blog-post/README.md

 MarkDown file.
 March 2024

+**
+Objective: Create a secure and efficient messenger app tailored for a specific firm, which includes integration with a public API or service from the internet.

+This app utilizes Flutter framework to create blog posts, and real-time messaging.
+Also added weather update API.
+This app heavily relies in Firebase services.
+A strong internet connection is required.
+Weather API will change themes according to various weather conditions.
+Temperature changes rapidly

 Registered users can create blog posts.
 Users must have an image, a title, and the description to post.
 Users can edit their post content.
 Users can delete their post.